Wesley-AlvesRolim/NLW-Together-ReactJS/README.md

 <br>

-### This is a project was developed in NLW together and teach by Diego Fernandes.
+### This is a project developed in NLW together and teach by Diego Fernandes.

 <br>